crgk/crgk.github.io/_drafts/ideas-that-impacted-me.md

 And when you get an opportunity to make decisions, don't hedge too much.
 Try out a MUST where you feel safer with SHOULD.

 ### Include others, always
 Avoid wielding influence in private.
 Prefer open slack channels over direct messages.
-Raise your hand, wait your turn, <span title="unless it's Tom Deering then mute him" style="text-decoration: underline dotted">let others speak</span>.
+Raise your hand, wait your turn, let others speak.
 When you don't have the answers, facilitate a conversation between the people who do, but don't make yourself a middleman.

 Workiva is full of talented people who are nice to work with.
 Make sure you're one of them :)